-The Foundation (May 1989 – December 1989)

 Hill liked what he heard and signed Boize to a music production deal in late February of 1991.
 He and Lamb immediately took Boize to Morris Apelbaum’s Silent Sound Studios in the Mount Royal Plateau district of Montreal (3880 Clark Street).
-Located less than a block away from Bill Hill Productions’ headquarters, the songs from the Cherry Production Studios recording session were brought it extensive re-working.
+Located less than a block away from Bill Hill Productions’ headquarters, the songs from the Cherry Production Studios recording session were brought in for extensive re-working.
 For the next few weeks, the production team attempted to re-mix some of the poorly recorded material and even re-recorded some of the vocal tracks with Apelbaum himself engineering.
 Only four songs were selected to be improved, with the hope of securing a major record deal: “Out of Your Mind“, “I Need You“, “I’ll Still Love You” and “Boize Boys (We Ought to No)“.
 But everything they tried kept sounding worse.
 No one was able to get the guitars to sound the way that they wanted and the whole session started falling apart.
 So they decided to leave Silent Sound Studios and look elsewhere.

 At the same time, Hill hired Diane Archambault to take an all new photo shoot of the band on Mount Royal.
 In March he decided to give the Cherry Production Studios recordings a second chance at his friend’s brand new, state-of-the-art studio.
 Frank Marino had just finished building his private studio in the Notre-Dame-De-Grace district of Montreal (2121 Hingston Avenue) and gave Hill the keys, telling him that he could use it any time he wanted.
 At Starbase Studio, Boize settled in with Lamb as technician, Hill producing and mixing and a young Trebas Institute student studying under Hill as the engineer.
 Throughout the next month or so, Boize re-recorded some of the drum and guitar tracks and properly mixed the same four songs.